Stu142/Gridfinity-Documentation/README.md

 All of the models and drawings displayed on this page were made using [FreeCAD](https://www.freecad.org/).

+Product links on the page may be affiliate links.

 # Original Spec
+Alright lets get into it.
+This section will include the specifications of Zach's original models for baseplates and bins.

 ## Baseplate
 <img src="drawing_svg/baseplate_profile.svg">